-To remove the tumor, the doctor will either make one large, central incision in the chest, an incision between the ribs, or several small incisions.
+To remove the tumor, the doctor will make one large, central incision in the chest, an incision between the ribs, or several small incisions.
 If several small incisions are made, a camera will be inserted into one incision.
 The camera will allow the doctor to view the area via monitor.
 Through the other incisions, surgical tools will be inserted.

-The doctor may insert tubes in your chest.
+Tubes may be inserted into your chest.
 These tubes will help to drain fluid and air from the chest cavity.
 The incisions will be closed with staples or stitches.